2 Course Information

 6

 Examples of combining surveys into one platform and/or combining different data types across platforms to improve survey products.
-Combining acoustic/trawl data and integrating NW and SW acoustic surveys.
+Combining acoustic/trawl data.
+Calibrating a longline survey to trawl survey observations.

 Main topics: changes to survey, calibration, scientific and legal process.